matj1/cs_colemak/README.md

 ## Instalation

-This is how to install the layout on my system (Arch in 2017), so you may have to search for the xkb directory somwhere else in `/usr` or `/etc`.
+This is how to install the layout on my systems, so you may have to search for the xkb directory somewhere else in `/usr` or `/etc`.

 1. As root, to `/usr/share/X11/xkb/rules/xorg.lst`, under line `! variant`, add
       ``` colemak cz: Czech (Colemak, Czech letters)```.